 A note found in his pocket read: "We had a death pact.
 I have to keep my half of the bargain."
 That may or may not indicate homicide, but either way, it's all pretty depressing—like most of Vicious's life as a violent, self-mutilating punk whose mother enabled his drug addiction.

-Hailed method actor Gary Oldman took on the role of Vicious in Alex Cox's tragic biographical love story (of sorts) Sid and Nancy, alongside Chloe Webb as his girlfriend (a punk groupie who suffered with schizophrenia.)
+Hailed method actor Gary Oldman took on the role of Sid Vicious in Alex Cox's tragic biographical semi-love story Sid and Nancy, alongside Chloe Webb as his girlfriend (a punk groupie who suffered with schizophrenia).

 Cyberpunk is an off-branch of punk that began in the early 1980s but really took hold in the 1990s.

-After first, cyberpunk married the messy, grunge-like counterculture of punk with the essence of science fiction.
+At first, cyberpunk married the messy counterculture of punk with the essence of science fiction.
 Then, it grew into a movie aesthetic where low, urban life met high-tech dystopia.

 3. Jubilee (1978)